Trade Disputes in Thailand

 Arbitration

 Considering the recent influx of joint public and private investments, new businesses and private property acquisitions in Thailand, it is understandable that the judiciary has experienced an unavoidable increase in court dockets.
-Hence, Thailand has encouraged the use of alternative dispute resolution mechanisms such as arbitration.
+Hence, Thailand has encouraged the use of alternative Thailand dispute resolution mechanisms such as arbitration.

 Arbitration proceedings are done in a more informal setting and all the information, evidences, statements and arguments can be kept confidential.
 This can be beneficial to renowned public figures and companies who do not wish to risk losing their good reputation.